 However, there will be a slight difference in where the fields are based on the product type.

-For a simple product, the fields will be under a menu called WPFM Custom Fields.
+For a simple product, the fields will be under a menu called PFM Custom Fields.
 But for a variable product, the identifier fields will be added within each variant since each variant usually has unique identifiers.

 Here’s step-by-step instructions to find the fields for each product type.

 1. Go to Dashboard > Products > All Products and edit a simple product.

 2. Scroll down to the Product Data section.

 3. Here, you will see that there is a tab called PFM Custom Fields.
 Click on it.